Create a site-local theme (lives in your project)

 # Validate theme structure

-bengal theme validate themes/my-theme
+bengal theme validate --theme-path themes/my-theme

 # Debug template resolution